gohugoio/hugo/content/en/functions/go-template/return.md

 ## Usage

 {{% note %}}
-Unlike `return` statements in other languages, Hugo executes the first occurence of the `return` statement regardless of its position within logical blocks
+Unlike `return` statements in other languages, Hugo executes the first occurrence of the `return` statement regardless of its position within logical blocks
 {{% /note %}}

 A partial that returns a value must contain only one `return` statement, placed at the end of the template.